 Off from her waitress shift, his girlfriend rubbed her blue eyes and smiled.
 Collapsing into the chair next to him, she gave him a light kiss on the cheek.
 “Hey, Dale.”
 Her purple painted nails scratched her nose, then pushed a strand of her dark hair back over her brow.
 “What a night.
 The seven o’clock rush spilled over into nine thirty.
 Michael was ‘sick’ again so I had to wait an extra hour until his replacement showed.”
 She straightened in her chair.
 “Oh, yeah.
 Did you know the gate is still up?”

 Blinking, Dale leaned forward to look out the grill.
-“Oh, oops,” he said, seeing the yellow bar still at the ninety angle from when he let the van in.
+“Oh, oops,” he said, seeing the yellow bar still vertical from when he let the van in.
 “Speaking of which…” he told Michelle about the panicked man and his story.

 Her eyes widened.
 “But is his wife okay?”
 Rising to her feet, Michelle reached out for the door.
 “Did you call the hospital?”

-“Uh, no,” Dale remembered the midwife classes Michelle took when she was in high school – she had the same intense look after coming out of them.
+“Uh, no,” Dale remembered the midwife classes Michelle took her first year in college – she had the same intense look after coming out of them.
 “Michelle, what are you-“

 She was gone, the door swinging shut.
-With a small groan, he stood up and followed.
+With a groan, he stood up and followed.